 Asher College is approved for Hybrid (Blended) and Interactive Distance Learning (IDL) educational delivery.
 Students enrolled for Hybrid delivery have an on-campus attendance obligation.
 The maximum class size depends on the classes and the course.
 In general, lab classes are a maximum of 12:1, and on-campus events are a maximum of 26:1.
-Students enrolled as IDL do not have an on-campus attendance obligation.
 The General Education portion of the Associates of Applied Science Degrees are provided as IDL only.

 All students are welcome and encouraged to come and participate in On-Campus labs or activities.
 Students who successfully complete a course of study are awarded an Associate of Applied Science Degree or Certificate of Completion verifying that fact.